University of Quindío

 The University of Quindío (Universidad del Quindío), is a public institution and department in Colombia, under the Ministry of Education; Its headquarters are located in Armenia, Quindío, Colombia.

-The University of Quindío is a public establishment academic of Department Order, that is, a body with legal autonomy, academic autonomy, administrative and financial independent, assigned to the governorship of Quindío, by Ordinance No. 014, November 1982 and 037 of May 3, 1984, recognized as a university by Act 56 of 1967 and Decree 1583 of January 18, 1975 of the Ministry of Education.

 It has 32 undergraduate academic programs and 16 postgraduate.
 It has 31 research groups, 14 of them categorized and recognized by Colciencias: 2 Category A, 4 Category B and 8 in class C.

 History

 University of Quindío was founded in 1960 and became an institution of departmental status in 1982.
 Begins operations in 1962 with the programs of Agronomy and Topography (Surveying).
 Currently the University has 7 faculties in the areas of: Humanities Sciences, Health Sciences, Engineering, Economics and Administrative Sciences, Education, Basic Sciences and Technology, Science in Agribusiness and distance learning modalities.

 The University has 12,000 students including postgraduate students.
 Its faculty is formed by 854 teachers, 24 of whom are doctoral, 233 masters and 239 specializations.

 Academic Offer

 The University of Quindío has 7 faculties (schools) which offer the following courses at the undergraduate, postgraduate and diplomaed.